Darshan2003/Campus-Navigator/README.md

 # Campus Navigator

 Campus Navigator is a project that aims to provide a user-friendly navigation system for campuses.
-It helps users find their way around the campus by providing detaile direction for various locations within the campus.
+It helps users find their way around the campus by providing detailed directions for various locations.

 This is just a small prototype of the actual project.